Avoca Vale: Geography

-The Brisbane River passes though the south of the locality, entering from the west (Mount Stanley) and exit to the south-east (Linville / Monsildale).
+The Brisbane River passes through the south of the locality, entering from the west (Mount Stanley) and exit to the south-east (Linville / Monsildale).
 Avoca Creek rises in the north of the locality and flows, becoming a tributary of the Brisbane River in the south of the locality.

 The main road route through the locality is Mount Stanley Road which enters from the south (Linville) and loosely follows the Brisbane River (crossing it a number of times) and then is renamed Linville Road, before exiting to the west (Mount Stanley).

 Squirrel Creek National Park is in the east of the locality, extending into neighbouring Monsildale.
 Diaper State Forest is in the north of the locality, extending into neighbouring Kingham.
 Apart from these protected areas, the land use is predominantly grazing on native vegetation.

 History

 The locality was officially named and bounded on 9 July 1999.

 On 1 February 2018, Avoca Vale's postcode changed from 4306 to 4314.

 Squirrel Creek National Park was officially gazetted in 2024 to protect endangered riverine wetlands and vulnerable species including the plumed frogmouth and black-breasted buttonquail.